Updated in July 2018.

 Your own website

-First of all, you can’t appear as results on Google maps or the local listings if you don’t have a verified Google+ page.
-Same for Yahoo and Bing.
+First of all, you can’t appear as results on Google maps or the local listings if you don’t have a verified Google My Business listing.

 Go ahead and get these done first.

-Google+ (you need to get your business verified on Google+ Places to even appear as a listing)
+Google My Business (you need to get your business verified on to even appear as a listing)

 A no-brainer source is social networking sites.
 Chances are, you’ve already create a bunch of profiles on top social sites, so why not add your NAP to those social profiles?